 - the provider’s legal name and address, and any operating names that the provider may use

-- links to further information about the provider, including, for example, links to the provider’s own website and previous quality review visit reports.
+- links to further information about the provider, including, for example, links to the provider’s own website.

 Some providers receive direct funding from HEFCE or offer higher education programmes on a sub-contractual basis.
 These providers are not regulated at a course level, so the Register does not show course-level information for them.